 Clock speeds saw an improvement in the Zen 2 processors as well, with the Ryzen 9 3950X operating at 5GHz out of the box.
 So if you hate frame rate dips when you’re gaming, this processor should ensure that you always have a smooth experience.

 What’s the best B450 Motherboard?
 To get optimal performance out of the Ryzen 2 and Zen 2 processors, you’ll need to pair it up with a B450 motherboard that can keep up with these processors.
-In this article, I’ve compiled a list of what I consider to be the best AMD b450 motherboards you can get in 2020.
+In this article, I’ve compiled a list of what I consider to be the best AMD b450 motherboards you can get.
 I’ve personally tried them out with my own Ryzen processors, seeing how well they do when it comes to gaming and a little bit of photo and video editing.